-Try a modern twist on a classic wallpaper and molding idea with a cool wallpaper on the bottom of the wall and chair rail for a girls room.
+Try a modern twist on a classic wallpaper and molding idea with bird wallpaper below a chair rail and paint on top.

 This post is sponsored by Milton and King.
 As always all thoughts and opinions are my own.
 Thank you for supporting brands that help make this blog possible.

-And we are back for week four of the New Year New Room Refresh challenge hosted by Casa Watkins Living and I’m so excited to show you this week’s update for my daughter’s bedroom featuring a gorgeous bird wallpaper from Milton and King and new architectural detail.
-If this is your first time here, nine of us have one month to refresh a room and have been sharing progress each Tuesday.
-Next week will be our final reveal so make sure to stop by!
-If you don’t want to miss anything, you can sign up for blog weekly updates and free printable art.
+And we are back for week four of the New Year New Room Refresh Challenge hosted by Casa Watkins Living and I’m so excited to show you this week’s update for my daughter’s bedroom featuring a gorgeous bird wallpaper from Milton and King and new architectural detail.

 Week 1: Vintage Boho Girls Room Inspiration | Week 2: An Ikea Hack for Chic Storage | Week 3: Decorating with Boho Vintage Accessories | Week 4: How to use Wallpaper, Paint, and Trim All in One Room | Week 5: A Dresser Makeover without Sanding | Week 6: Boho Vintage Girl’s Bedroom Reveal